arj03/ssb-browser-demo/README.md

 evaluating different partial replication strategies.

 Feeds are stored in full for feeds you follow directly.
-For feeds follwed by a feed you follow (hops 2), you only store a partial replica of their messages.
+For feeds followed by a feed you follow (hops 2), you only store a partial replica of their messages.

 If you are a new user, the best way to get started is to get the id of